-Dr. Bakkegard grew up in Huntsville, Alabama, but she has seen the world as a surface warfare officer in the U.S. Navy.
-In 2004 she was mobilized to Kuwait, and she currently holds the rank of Navy Captain.
-She remains in the Navy as a Selected Reservist.
+Kristin Bakkegard grew up in Huntsville but she has seen the world as a surface warfare officer in the U.S. Navy, including a 2004 mobilization to Kuwait.
+She retired from the Navy at the rank of Captain in June, 2018, with 30 years of service, active and reserve.

 Degrees and Certifications